-TSS in the Ellen Brook catchment ranged between less then 1 and 42mg/L at Sawpit Gully (EBN25), (Figure 10).
+TSS in the Ellen Brook catchment ranged between less then 1 and 44mg/L at Wandena South (EBN8), (Figure 10).
 There was great variation in the TSS recorded at most of the sites.
 No specific sampling occasion recorded consistently high TSS concentrations across the sampling sites.
-However Fourteen sites exceeded the interim guideline on at least one of the sampling occasions, these included Belhus (EBN19), Sawpit Gully (EBN25), Ki-it Brook (EBN22), Warren Rd (EBN17), Rutland Rd (EBN13), Muchea East (EBN10), Wandena North (EBN7), Lower Yal Yal (EBN21), Wandena South (EBN8), Bulls Brook (EBN16), Muchea North(EBN11), Chandala South (EBN4), Chandala West(EBN3) and Lennard Brook (EBN1), (Figure 10).
-Concentrations at these sites ranged between 7 and 42mg/L. The outliers in these results is Sawpit Gully(EBN25) and Lower Yalyal(EBN21), this result is likely due to a combination of stock on the water way increased development and Rainfall Events.
+However eleven sites exceeded the interim guideline on at least one of the sampling occasions, these included, Sawpit Gully (EBN25), Gauging station (EBN18) Warren Rd (EBN17), Rutland Rd (EBN13), Lower Yal Yal (EBN21), Yal Yal (EBN5) Wandena South (EBN8), Bulls Brook (EBN16), Chandala South (EBN4), Chandala West(EBN3) and Lennard Brook (EBN1), (Figure 10).
+Concentrations at these sites ranged between 7 and 44mg/L. The outliers in these results is Wandena South(EBN8) and Lower Yalyal(EBN21), this result is likely due to a combination of stock on the water way increased development and Rainfall Events.
 The other less extreme events were experienced at most subcatchments on various sampling occasions.
 They do not appear to be localized, but are probably due to a combination of influencing factors including peak rainfall events, earthworks and development, stocking rates and stock access to waterways, clearing of vegetation and increased erosion.

-Figure 10: Total Suspended Solid concentrations in surface water within the Ellen Brook Catchment between July and October 2010.
+Figure 10: Total Suspended Solid concentrations in surface water within the Ellen Brook Catchment between July and October 2012.
 Note blanks represent not sampled